nathwill/chef-haproxy-ng/README.md

 ### haproxy-ng::service

 Configures a default-named ("haproxy") service resource.

-Useful if running one haproxy service ("service" in the init-system sense), and you have no reason to use a non-default service name.
-Just create a `haproxy_instance` resource named 'haproxy', and include the recipe.
+Useful for typical installs running a single haproxy service ("service" in the init-system sense) under the default 'haproxy' service name.

+Service providers, or those running multiple haproxy instances will need to configure a service instance per haproxy_instance.

 ## Attributes